Austrian Beer Bar & Restaurant Dee Why

 …is where the locals go.
 Nice and modern pub offering quality food, beers, wines and spirits.
 The Wharf Bar is a casual and relaxed spot at Manly Wharf that can turn into “the” venue for nightlife on weekends.
 The Wharf Bar has a good vibe since it is a nice spot for a relaxed family lunch, to catch up for a beer with a mate as well as enjoying a sundowner at the outside area of the Jetty Bar.

 Sugar Lounge is the perfect spot to settle for a few hours on your weekend night out in Manly.
 With a prime position on Manly’s beachfront, this bar seamlessly morphs from a beachside cafe by day to an ambient cocktail lounge by night.
-Sugar Lounge is a good spot to start the night in a relaxed manner.
+Sugar Lounge is a good spot to start the night in a relaxed manner and if you feel like partying on, head downstairs to Brooklyn Bar after.